matthiastz/EVS-Tutorial/README.md

 all the homeworks/tuts of the ba module "Entwurf verteilter Systeme / Design of distributed systems" at TU Chemnitz

-initial author of the html/css files: VSR TU Chemnitz - vsr.informatik.tu-chemnitz.de
+initial author of the html/css files: [VSR TU Chemnitz](vsr.informatik.tu-chemnitz.de)